linagora/openpaas-esn/doc/configuration.md

 - Local: Defines the local properties of the instance
 - Global: Defines the configuration which is shared between on all the OpenPaaS instances

+An OpenPaaS CLI is available to ease the configuration.
+Check the documentation at [cli.md](./cli.md).

 ## Local Configuration

 Local configuration of the application is available in the ./config/default.json file.